 Results and Discussion

 We formed the openness to change dimension by averaging the stimulation and self-direction values (α = .63), and the conservation dimension by averaging the conformity, security, and tradition values (α = .86).
 We conducted a 3 (condition) X 2 (value dimension) ANOVA, with the second factor being repeated measures.
-We controlled for individual differences in the scale by including each participant’s averaged score across all items as a covariate, as is standard practice when using the SVI.
+We controlled for individual differences in the scale by including each participant’s averaged score across all items as a covariate, as is standard practice in use of the SVI (for the coding manual see (61).
 The condition main effect was not significant, F(2, 77) = 0.33, p = .72, but the value dimension main effect was significant, F(1, 77) = 7.28, p < .01, p2 = 0.09.
 The crucial Condition X Value Dimension interaction was significant, F(2, 77) = 4.97, p < .01, p2 = 0.11 (Table 2).

 Table 2.
 Means and Standard Deviations for Openness to Change and Conservation Values as a Function of Condition in Experiment 2